PimDerks/UberTogglerES6/README.md

 | `mouse`  | Toggle gets closed when mouse leaves element.|
 | `both`   | Shorthand for `click` and `mouse`            |

+#### Only activate

+Sometimes it might be necessary to only allow a Toggle to be opened, for example when you've got some tabs.
+One tab should always be open, so clicking on an open tab should not close it.
+Use the `data-activate-only`-attribute to enforce this behaviour.

 ### Target Toggles with a Trigger

 By default we use the `href`-attribute, as most of the time you'll want to use an anchor.
 On elements which don't have an href, use the `aria-controls`-attribute with the id(s) of the Toggle(s) you want to target as its value.
 Make sure to make your content accessible without JavaScript as well!